ztong-1/cards-nano/README.md

 Detection accuracy depends on many factors, including model type, training sample size, number of epochs, precision of bounding box, picture quality, picture diversity, etc. My first attempt wasn't quite successful and the reason could be using SSD mobile-net version 1 and small sample size.
 The confidence of detected card were typically around 0.4 to 0.5 and some numbers can hardly be detected.
 After switching to SSD mobile-net version 2, the performance improved a lot.
 Confidence are usually above 0.85 and the model shows robustness for different card orientation.
 However, it still had difficulty distinguishing between 8 and 9, 5 and 6.
 So I increased the sample size a bit more and reached the final trained model.

 ## 24 game implementation
 No machine learning knowledge is involved in implementing the 24 game.
-Leetcode has one problem on this game I actually started from there, <https://leetcode.com/problems/24-game/>.
+Leetcode has one problem on this game I actually started from [there](https://leetcode.com/problems/24-game/).
 However, the coding challenge only require outputting whether the card combination has a solution or not.
 So I added a couple more lines of code so that it outputs actual arithmetic expression.

 ## Combine 24 game with object detection
 Finally, it is now time to crack the 24 game with some AI boost.
 In the Hello AI World tutorial, a folder called `my-detection/` was created at `Home` directory, and I will use that.
 Exit the current container by using the command `exit`.